vikingdata/articles/what_to_know/postgresql.md

         * Saves settings for "ALTER SYSTEM Set".
 Overrides postgresql.conf
     * pg_ident.conf
         * Which map to use for each individual connection.
-	* Maps user of opertaing system to database name.
+	* Maps user of opertaing system to one or more postgresql_database.
 Used in conjuction with pg_hba.conf
     * pg_hhba.confg